 - Numerous standard and custom process gas integration methods with controlled injection and outlet

-- Automatic control of activation time and concentration for reproducible results
+- Automatic control of activation time and concentration for repeatable results

 The main distinguishing features between the machines are the